Program Description - Graduate University Track

 Program Description - Advanced Track (A-Track)

-CESL's Advanced Track (A-Track) at the University of Arizona is meant for students who do not intend to enter a degree program at the University of Arizona.
+CESL's Advanced Track (A-Track - levels 8 & 9) at the University of Arizona is meant for students who do not intend to enter a degree program at the University of Arizona.
 Courses in the A-Track are very similar in scope and content to UA courses, and may be cross-listed with courses in the Graduate University Track depending on enrollment (assignments will differ).
 Like the Graduate University Track, students in the A-Track may sit in on courses of interest and receive support from a CESL instructor.
 Students in the A-Track are not eligible to apply for CESL's English Endorsement; students who wish to pursue CESL Endorsement must enroll in the Undergraduate or Graduate University Track.

 Note!
 The A-Track is only available for current CESL students who have finished their IEP studies and have met with the CESL Admissions office regarding their options for continued study at CESL.
 Undergraduate-bound, conditionally admitted students will be advised to enroll in the Undergraduate University Track.
 Graduate-bound students do not need conditional admission to join the Graduate University Track (see above).